-Sarah Herzog (1899–1979), the wife of Chief Rabbi Isaac Herzog (1889–1959), who came to Israel in 1936, was active in developing the national organization.
-The difficult security and economic situation in the Yishuv, combined with the increasing stream of immigrants, mandated development and increased activity.
-New forces congregated around Sarah Herzog, a work program was drawn up, bylaws written and a working committee elected.
+Sarah Herzog (1899–1979), the wife of Chief Rabbi Isaac Herzog (1889–1959), who came to Palestine in 1936, was active in developing the national organization.
+The difficult security and economic situation in the Yishuv, combined with the increasing stream of immigrants, necessitated development and increased activity.
+New forces congregated around Sarah Herzog, a work program was drawn up, bylaws written, and a working committee elected.

 Omen, the Mizrachi women’s organization in Erez Israel, was officially established in 1940 with Sarah Herzog as its leader.
 It included all the groups and institutions of “Mizrachi-type” religious women in the country.
 Bessie Gotsfeld represented Mizrachi Women in America, though that organization united with Israel’s only after the state was founded.
 Along with Omen, the branch organizations continued to operate as usual.
 At annual conventions, Mizrachi women from all over the country made decisions for the future.

-Omen’s goals were: 1.
-Unifying the Women’s Mizrachi Federations in Erez Israel; 2.
-Maintaining contact with Mizrachi women abroad; 3.
-Encouraging connections with Mizrachi institutions and aiding those who ran them.
-The female nature of the organization was a prime, much-stressed characteristic.
+Omen’s goals were unifying the Women’s Mizrachi Federations in Erez Israel, maintaining contact with Mizrachi women abroad, and encouraging connections with Mizrachi institutions and aiding those who ran them.
+The female nature of the organization was paramount.
 The main goal remained organizing women to realize Mizrachi goals.
 After the Holocaust, there were additional goals which resulted from the condition of the Yishuv and the need to absorb survivors, whose physical and spiritual rehabilitation became an important area of work for the religious women.

 The establishment of Omen brought about an upswing in the organization’s development and a significant increase in membership.
-By August 1948 Omen numbered fifteen thousand women.
+By August 1948 Omen numbered 15,000 women.
 The organization’s development enabled it to broaden its activity and to feel that it could have an influence on the running of the Yishuv.

 While the Mizrachi women were busy with local activity, newly-arrived religious pioneer women wanted to take a greater part in building the country.
 Their acclimation was difficult because there was no appropriate setting to ease their way.
 The general population of women workers, who were not religious, did not understand the religious pioneer women’s outlook or their desire to continue in a traditional lifestyle that restricted women.
 The male religious workers, who were modern in their thoughts and actions but still anchored by tradition in everything pertaining to women, found it difficult to accept the religious women pioneers into their ranks.
 These women therefore faced a double disability, rejected by religious society because of their sex and by general society because of their religious beliefs.

-Rahel Berckman-Labkovsky, the first religious woman pioneer, came to Erez Israel in 1921, insisted on joining Ha-Po’el ha-Mizrachi, and opened the way for other religious women pioneers.
+Rahel Berckman-Labkovsky, the first religious woman pioneer, came to Erez Israel in 1921, insisted on joining the men’s Mizrachi trade union, Ha-Po’el ha-Mizrachi, and opened the way for other religious women pioneers.
 Yet the inclusion of women in the movement was not an adequate response to their economic and social distress.
 The increased physical suffering of religious women on the one hand and the discrimination they faced in religious and economic society led them to organize in 1934.

 The organization of religious pioneer women was established by new immigrants with experience in movements.
-Its leader was Tova Goldreich-Sanhedrai, who came to Palestine in 1934 and, together with some friends, concluded that they must organize in order to maintain their autonomy while also contributing to building the land.
+Its leader was Tova Sanhadray-Goldreich, who came to Palestine in 1934 and, together with some friends, concluded that they must organize in order to maintain their autonomy while also contributing to building the land.
 The arrival of more pioneers in Erez Israel, such as Miriam Eliash (1909–1987), Devorah Eliner (1904–1982), Leah Tirosh (1908–1995), Leah Adini (b.
-1911) and others, provided a significant impetus to the organization of religious women pioneers.
-In January 1935 the founding assembly of the women pioneers’ organization of Ha-Po’el ha-Mizrachi was held.
-It determined a mechanism for organizing a national council, secretariat and branches throughout the country, whose representatives would meet at general assemblies.
+1911), and others, provided a significant impetus to the organization of religious women pioneers.
+In January 1935 the founding assembly of the Women’s Branch of Ha-Po’el ha-Mizrachi was held.
+It determined a mechanism for organizing a national council, secretariat, and branches throughout the country, whose representatives would meet at general assemblies.

 The major goal of the pioneer women’s organization was to improve the material status and spiritual welfare of the religious women workers and enable them to join Ha-Po’el ha-Mizrachi.
 Apart from caring for the needs of women workers, the organization insisted on full partnership in the movement and its enterprises.
 And together with the intention of the women workers to fill “traditional feminine” roles, the organization also called for women’s active participation in national tasks.

 The pioneer women’s organization had modest beginnings, without means or experience in organizational work.
-Yet though it suffered from the usual difficulties of a nascent organization—indecision as to its direction, lack of members with initiative, lack of experience, budgetary problems and more—its members did not desist from their efforts.
+Though it suffered from the usual difficulties of a nascent organization—indecision as to its direction, lack of members with initiative, lack of experience, budgetary problems and more—its members did not desist from their efforts.

-When the organization was set up in 1935, it had about eight hundred members.
-By 1948 it had six thousand, a little more than a third of the number of women who had joined Mizrachi that same year.
+When the organization was set up in 1935, it had about 800 members.
+By 1948 it had 6,000, a little more than a third of the number of women who had joined Mizrachi that same year.
 While the Mizrachi women’s organization appealed to the general religious public because of its traditional beliefs, the women workers’ organization was sector-based and had new, socialist ideas.
 As a result, it attracted members who agreed with its world view and whose aspirations related to the status of workers and pioneer activity.

 The main goal of both religious women’s organizations was building the country in a religious spirit.
-Yet the women workers advocated distinctly feminist goals as a way to achieve the main objective of attaining the goals of the pioneer movement, while the Mizrachi women refrained from such a declaration.
-In the final analysis, the actual operations of the two movements eventually blurred the difference between them, since the pioneer women’s organization worked according to traditional female roles, while in their action the Mizrachi women expressed the modernity they did not wish to declare openly.
+Yet the women workers of the Women’s Branch of Ha-Po’el Ha-Mizrachi advocated distinctly feminist goals as a way to achieve the main objective of attaining the goals of the pioneer movement, while the women of Omen (the Mizrachi women’s organization) refrained from such a declaration.
+The actual operations of the two movements eventually blurred the difference between them, since the pioneer women’s organization worked according to traditional female roles, while in their actions the Omen women expressed the modernity they did not wish to declare openly.

 The leaders of both movements were outstanding figures in the religious society to which they belonged, even if only by virtue of their initiative.
 They set up organizations and worked tirelessly in the public sphere which had previously been a male preserve.
 By their actions, they proved that it was possible to engage in extensive public activity and still maintain a religious lifestyle.

-Leah Seliger, Hinda Ostrovsky and Sophia-Tikvah Pick were key figures in the Jerusalem group’s establishment and activity.
-Leah Kook led the Mizrachi Women’s Tel Aviv branch, while Sarah Herzog was a national leader along with Dr. Esther Rabin, Anita Miller-Cohen (1890–?), and Hannah Lenzkron-Farbstein.
+Leah Seliger, Hinda Ostrovsky, and Sophia-Tikvah Pick were key figures in the Jerusalem group’s establishment and activity.
+Leah Kook led Omen’s Tel Aviv branch, while Sarah Herzog was a national leader along with Dr. Esther Rabin, Anita Miller-Cohen (1890–?), and Hannah Lenzkron-Farbstein.

 Like their leaders, the group’s members were also well-to-do, older Ashkenazi married home-makers willing to contribute their time and money to the organization’s activities.
 The members paid monthly dues to the federation, but were not among its leaders.

-Mizrachi supported their women in organizational and financial ways for pragmatic reasons, because the movement needed women for its electorate and in order to promulgate and achieve its goals.
+The Mizrachi movement supported its women in organizational and financial ways for pragmatic reasons, because the movement needed women for its electorate and in order to promulgate and achieve its goals.
 But while the women wanted support, they opposed male patronage.
 As members of the movement they demonstrated independence, refusing to submit to male rule.
-Unlike the Mizrachi movement, which was concerned only with its own good, the women related to the welfare of all their sex and acted accordingly.
+Unlike the Mizrachi movement, which was concerned only with its own good, the women were concerned with the welfare of all their sex and acted accordingly.

 During the 1930s and 1940s the women’s financial dependence on the movement decreased and their activity led to a strengthening of women and to organizational independence as well as representation in movement institutions.
 This combination of financial dependence with expressions of independence characterized the Mizrachi women’s organization in Erez Israel.

-The women workers’ organization was financially dependent on Ha-Po’el ha-Mizrachi because its members were from a lower-class economic background and, in contrast to Mizrachi women, had no economic support abroad.
+The Women’s Branch was financially dependent on Ha-Po’el ha-Mizrachi because its members were from a lower-class economic background and, in contrast to Mizrachi women, had no economic support abroad.
 In large part, the group’s financial weakness caused its subordination to the movement.